hafsa-imtiaz/torcs-python-client/README.md

 ## **Original Code Source**

-The original Python 2 code for `pyClient` is from: [http://games.ws.dei.polimi.it/competitions/scr/](http://games.ws.dei.polimi.it/competitions/scr/) and has been converted to Python 3 with telemetry updates.
+The original Python 2 code for `pyClient` is from: [http://games.ws.dei.polimi.it/competitions/scr/](http://games.ws.dei.polimi.it/competitions/scr/) and has been converted to Python 3 with telemetry updates in telemetry.py.

+---

+## New Files and AI Controller Integration

+This project has been extended with an AI-based autonomous driving controller trained using supervised learning.
+The following new files have been added:

+### 1. `CarANN.py`
+**Purpose:**
+Loads the trained Artificial Neural Network (ANN) model and `RobustScaler`, and predicts real-time control outputs using live telemetry input.
+**Role in Project:**
+Serves as the AI driver, replacing manual or rule-based control logic.

+### 2. `model_training.ipynb`
+**Purpose:**
+Contains the full training pipeline for the AI controller, including preprocessing, feature engineering, model architecture, training, and evaluation.
+**Role in Project:**
+Used to train the model on recorded telemetry data with a hybrid LSTM-Dense architecture.

+### 3. `racing_scaler.pkl`
+**Purpose:**
+Stores the fitted `RobustScaler` used for normalizing input features during training and inference.
+**Role in Project:**
+Ensures consistent feature scaling across both training and real-time prediction.

+### 4. `torcs_model.h5` and `torcs_model.tflite`
+**Purpose:**
+Serialized versions of the trained neural network.
+**Role in Project:**
+Used by `CarANN.py` to make predictions on sensor input.

+Note: An expanded telemetry dataset (~350,000 frames) including 72 input features and 5 control outputs has been used.
+The report contains the complete model and training details.